jtl5770/goleds/README.md

-The following picture shows the TUI in sensor mode (Note that the values shown are garbage, this is what is shown when the `-real` switch is omitted here - then the system will just use random data.
+The following picture shows the TUI in sensor mode (Note that the values shown are garbage, this is what is shown when the `-real` switch is omitted - then the system will just use random data.
 This is only useful while developing the TUI itself)

 ![TUI sensor calibration](images/goleds-tui-sensors.png)